 A transfer of a field interest by a participator who has opted to defer under the new method will not, of itself, affect that deferral.

+Top of page

 Notice under Paragraph 3 of Schedule 17, FA 1980

 Paragraph 3 of Schedule 17, FA 1980 requires participators to notify the transfer of field interests within two months of the end of the transfer period.
 In practice it is recommended that where a new participator wishes to make returns and be assessed on time the notification is made as soon as possible as HMRC will need to ensure that notices to make returns are issued for all participators for the relevant return period.